splaisan/qiime-tools/simplify_qiime-plots.md

   --output-path taxonomy_species.qza
 ```

-* optionally filter out unclassified rows in the **table.qza** if you don ot want them in the barplot
+* optionally filter out 'unclassified/unassigned' rows in the **table.qza** if you do not want them in the barplot

 ```
 # choose either genus or species file below!